 Nearly a third of the US population falls under the criteria of alcoholism or will fall under it during their lifetime.
 Alcohol use is extremely common in the United States, with roughly 85% of the population saying that they have drunk alcohol at some point during their life.
 Over 25% say that they have done binge drinking in the last month.
 Binge drinking is characterized by getting a blood alcohol level of 0.08, which is legally drunk in the United States.

 Alcohol is socially acceptable in most parts of the world, and some places don’t particularly frown on heavy alcohol use either.
-However, heavy long-term alcohol use can have very negative effects on mental health and physical health.
-It can also lead to addiction or exacerbate other mental health conditions.
+However, heavy long-term alcohol use can have very negative effects on behavioral health and physical health.
+It can also lead to addiction or exacerbate other behavioral health conditions.

 How Does Alcohol Affect The Brain?

 The human brain is a complex and relatively fragile organ that requires a precise chemical balance to function correctly.
 Being intoxicated with alcohol disrupts this balance.
 If you use alcohol chronically and long-term, your brain has to adapt to compensate for the mental effects of alcohol.